 - Analyse how your company collects, processes and stores customer data.
-Each step or data transfer must be secure and encrypted.
+Each step of data transfer must be secure and encrypted.
 With the rise of cloud technology, it’s especially important to understand how to secure access to sensitive information wherever it’s accessed from, such as by using the best encryption and multi-factor verification for your data.

 - Have a centralised monitoring system.
 A central system will allow you to monitor your servers and databases, track any hack or data breach in your network of devices, and supply backup power to servers in case of power outages or maintenance.

 - Update all machines, networks and printers with the latest technologies and software.
 Install security software on your computers, printers and mobile devices that is updated regularly.
-Partner with third party antivirus and anti-malware companies to ensure automated updates.
+Partner with third-party antivirus and anti-malware companies to ensure automated updates.
 Also, have a configured firewall in place to screen incoming and outgoing traffic.

 - Control data access.
-Do you have complete visibility and control over your data network, storage and access level?
+Do you have complete visibility and control over your data network, file storage and access level?
 Implement strong passwords to access customer data.
 Identify, restrict and monitor staff levels of access and usage to sensitive and confidential information.

 - Create customer data protection policies.
 These policies should include securing paper or electronic data using locked storage and encryption of data, having passwords or pin ID to access customer data, encrypted file transfers, plus monitored and secure databases and servers.

 - Educate your staff on data protection.
-Creating a culture of security within your company is critical to reduce data breach risks due to human error.
+Creating a culture of security within your company is critical to reducing data breach risks due to human error.
 Your staff need to know possible cybersecurity threats and vulnerabilities, how to consistently protect customer information, and what to do in the event of a data breach.

 - Have clear guidelines on sharing customer data with partners and suppliers.
 Formulate an agreement or contract covering all procedures on sharing information with third parties.
-Set up security controls to ensure that they comply with the agreed upon customer data protection standards.
+Set up security controls to ensure that they comply with the agreed-upon customer data protection standards.

 - Dispose of paper and electronic waste properly.
-Paper documents should be shredded or disposed in secure bins to avoid any possible security breaches.
+Paper documents should be shredded or disposed of in secure bins to avoid any possible security breaches.
 Electronic data needs to be carefully disposed of.
 Merely moving electronic files such as emails and documents to the trash bin does not mean that the data has been permanently deleted.